 Cost Relating to Care After An Accident

 An accident involving a foreign vehicle has the ability to cause serious damage to the health and well-being of those involved.
 When a car accident happens, those involved might experience serious damage to their health, leaving them permanently or partially disabled.
 If that is the case, then they might require around the clock care.

 Special damage claims take into consideration a lot of different factors, as they explore the full impact and damage that has been caused by an accident.
 If you are considering making a claim in relation to a foreign car accident, then it is worth remembering that you could have grounds to make a claim for special damages.

 All of the claims listed above are considered a special damage claim.
 In simple terms, a special damage claim is designed to ensure that the claimant doesn’t walk away from the claims process financially worse off.
+Special damages can be claimed in cases of medical negligence, accident at work claims and many other types of personal injury claim.
 In order to make a claim of this nature, it is vital that you as the claimant keep a track record of information that could be of importance.
 Information such as receipts and bank statements will be required to prove the financial loss you have experienced.
 Without evidence, it will be extremely difficult to claim for financial loss.

 If you are unsure about any of the points that have been discussed, then please do not hesitate to contact a member of our team.
 One of our friendly advisors would be more than happy to discuss the process and answer any questions that you might have.

 If you have been injured due to the negligence of a foreign driver, then you could have grounds to make a claim against the negligent party.
 If you that is the case and you have an eligible claim, then a solicitor from our panel could offer you a no win no fee agreement when handling your claim.